jinscodes/Blog_nextJS/data/posts/method-of-rendering.md

 But, Nextjs is not only using SSR but also CSR, SSG, and ISR.

+> 💡 CSR 🆚 SSG, ISR, SSR: Classification according to the subject being rendered

+> 💡 SSG 🆚 ISR 🆚 SSR: Classification according to when to render

 ## CSR ( Client Side Rendering )
 > It refers to a rendering method in which the subject who renders is a client(browser).